 Our operations team is dedicated to keeping the program running efficiently and providing the very best in student support.

 Working for over a decade to expand economic opportunity across policy and direct service, specifically in education, workforce and healthcare Courtney has been a part of numerous teams and organizations, working to bring diverse stakeholders together and create sustainable change.
 Most recently, she served as Vice President of Operations and External Affairs at Hope Street Group.
-Courtney believes strongly in viable career pathways that don't necessarily need a 4-year degree.
-She also believes there is currently so much untapped skill potential across our community and country and is passionate about ensuring all those who can and want to be in this field will know their options and have access to quality programs like Turing.
-When she's not at Turing, she likes spending time with her husband, daughter, and pup, hanging out with friends, hiking, and enjoying the Colorado sunshine.
+Courtney now oversees the operations team from recruitment to job support at the Turing School; and is passionate about ensuring all students are successful and on the path for a career in technology.
+She also works to expand Turing’s partnerships and programs with a goal to be more integrated into the Denver community.

 Since Kayt comes from a family of developers, technology has always fascinated her and been a part of her life.
 Her previous work experiences include a museum exhibit content developer, teaching assistant, and web designer for an erosion control supply company.
 Before joining Turing, she worked for The Iron Yard across four campuses guiding students through the code school lifecycle, from the first contact all the way through to alumni support.
 She loves that programming is something that anyone can learn and translate into a successful career.
 When she's not at Turing, she enjoys playing video games, music, exploring and looking at architectural details.